 However, when the coroner determined a left-handed perpetrator had committed the crime, all eyes turned to the left-handed Emma.
 Ultimately, she and John Eckel were charged with murder.
 George Snodgrass was charged as an accessory.
 By the this point, two weeks after the murder, the trial had become a national event.
 Over 8,000 people attended Dr. Burdell’s funeral.
 When Emma’s trial began in May, tens of thousands showed up for an attempt to hear her case, most waiting outside of the courthouse.

 With little actual evidence, Emma was found not guilty, and the other two charged were never put to trial.
 The story gradually died down, and Emma ultimately died in relative destitution.
 The real killer was never conclusively found.
-However, in the case, Samuel Tilden, who went on to become governor of New York, presidential candidate, and challenger of Tammany Hall.
-The case is widely believed to have elevated his profile to a level he was able to just that.

-The information for this article is consolidated from Benjaman Feldman’s book, Butchery on Bond Street
+The information for this article is consolidated from Benjaman Feldman’s book, Butchery on Bond Street.